- Office of Research and Sponsored Programs

 PI’s are expected to review the reports to notify ORSP if there are discrepencies.
 Please schedule to meet with the appropriate ORSP Staff Member if you need assistance with a post-award issue or need help with an updated budget or projecting expenses:

-PI’s are able to access the Common Financial System Data Warehouse, which is updated nightly.
-Using your award fund/project number (e.g. W___), you are able to see the financial status of your award at any time.
+PI’s should contact their designated ORSP Post Award contact for up to date reports.
+PI's can access the Common Financial System Data Warehouse to see the financial information about their fund at any time.
 In order to receive access, you must first complete Data Warehouse training.
-Contact email@example.com to sign up for the next training session.
+Contact email@example.com to find out how to sign up for the next training session.

 Post-award modifications or amendments to the grant, such as a no-cost extension, reduction in PI’s effort, change in PI or Co-Principal Investigators, significant budget changes, or significant change in the scope of work, usually require sponsor approval.
 You are responsible for notifying ORSP to coordinate sponsor approval.
 Internal campus approvals may also required via an Amendment Approval Form.
 Contact appropriate post-award personnel to coordinate grant amendments:

 PI’s are responsible for submitting technical/programmatic reports or progress reports.
 You may coordinate and/or receive assistance with financial information from ORSP, who will need to review and ensure the information is accurate.
 In instances where both technical and financial reports are submitted together, ORSP will prepare and/or authorize financial information to be released to the sponsor.
-Contact firstname.lastname@example.org with a copy to email@example.com for assistance.
+Contact your assigned Post-Award Specialist for assistance.

-A copy of all technical/progress reports should be forwarded to ORSP to comply with sponsor/campus record retention requirements.
+A copy of all technical/progress reports should be forwarded to firstname.lastname@example.org to comply with sponsor/campus record retention requirements.

 You will receive a 60-day and 30-day notice from ORSP as your award nears its end date.
 Your project administrator will also receive this notice and review your award’s financial position to determine what actions are necessary from a financial perspective.

-Once you are within 3 months of your project end date, please coordinate with the appropriate post-award personnel to prepare final expenditures or to arrange an extension if a no-cost extension is appropriate: Post Award
+Once you are within 3 months of your project end date, please coordinate with the appropriate post-award personnel to prepare final expenditures or to arrange an extension if a no-cost extension is appropriate.

 While some time extensions do not require sponsor approval, most do require sponsor notification.
 In cases where an internal records need to modify the grant end date, an amendment approval form may be sufficient to resolve the extension approval.